Siding and Trim Color Combinations That Work

-To make sure that you won’t regret your home remodel or custom home construction, here are some tips on choosing the right siding and trim colors and combinations.
+To make sure you won’t regret your home remodel or custom home construction, here are some tips on choosing the right siding and trim colors and combinations.

 Just because your home has white siding doesn’t mean you should be pressured to choose a different color of trim.
 White trim on a white home is perfect.
 It has a unifying effect that benefits the various accents of your home.
 It can give your traditional or even your vintage home a modern appearance.

 For more warmth and coziness, however, you can choose tan-colored trim that gives your home a familiar and comfortable feel when your home remodeling project is finished.

 Want to go the classic route?
 Try white trim on your blue house.
 There are various tints of blue for your siding, and all of them can benefit from white trim.

 If you’re thinking about updating the look of your home without losing its familiar vibe, try grey trim on your blue siding.

 The best choice for a custom home with grey siding is white trim.
 The contrast between grey and white creates a bold visual statement for instant curb appeal.

 If you have beige siding, pair it with tan trim.
 If you have a tan-colored house, use beige trim.
 These two hues just look great together.
 You’ll love the earth-tone theme they’ll give your home.

 However, if you’re thinking about installing beige siding, and you’re the proud owner of an old-fashioned style of home, try pairing the beige siding with the same color trim.
 You might not believe it at first, but you’ll be surprised by the soft accent created by blending beige on beige.